About Boston Business Coach Scott Graham

-Choosing to go it as a solo entrepreneur was the next logical step and work as a "life" coach / business coach has proven to be an impetus for ongoing professional and personal development.
+Choosing to go it as a solo entrepreneur was the next logical step and working as a "life" coach/business coach has proven to be an impetus for ongoing professional and personal development.

-I partnered with Inscape Publishing and pleased to offer their assessments to my clients.
+I partnered with Inscape Publishing and was psyched to offer their assessments to my clients.

 Not long after launching my coaching practice, I realized that, although I had an advanced degree in speech communication, my public speaking skills were a bit "rusty" so I joined Toastmasters (I achieved my DTM in less than 3 years -- an accomplishment only 1 in 10,000 can claim and am now half-way through toward my second DTM.)

 Responding to the needs of clients, I became certified by Intuit as a QuickBooks Pro Advisor.
 I also completed the requirements established by the National Federation of Professional Trainers to become certified as both a Personal Trainer and Sports Nutrition Specialist.

 Continuing my work as a clinical supervisor (after all I have internationally-recognized credentials as a clinical supervisor and addictions counselor through the State of Vermont IC&RC), I successfully completed the rigorous process to become a member of the Motivational Interviewing Network of Trainers and now offer both training and MITI coding for those interested in growing their skills in motivational interviewing.
 Finally, I am rostered by the State of Vermont as a psychotherapist.